JA Canada (Junior Achievement) – President and CEO

 Each of these YMCAs serve their communities broadly and through camps serve 1,000s of children and youth annually from diverse backgrounds.

 Served as both a Board member and the Interim Executive Director through the inaugural year of operation.
 Contributed to the development of the program and operating model, and the succession search and orientation of the new executive director.

 Brigadoon serves children with chronic illness, in partnership with a variety of health partners, at their overnight camp facility.

-Keith ha also contributed to youth development as a conference presenter, university lecturer, program leader and organization board member.
+Keith has also contributed to youth development as a conference presenter, university lecturer, program leader and nonprofit board member.